AkramsBookshelf/GCT-Unity/GameManager/TUT_BootState.md

 4. Once the **minimum display time** has elapsed and the scene is mostly loaded, the **game automatically transitions** to the MainMenuState.
 5. Any **temporary loading visuals** are cleaned up so the scene is ready for the player to explore and craft.

 > [!TIP]
 > This scenario gives us a **practical example** of how a BootState works in a real game.
 It also ensures the player has **feedback while loading**, keeping the startup experience smooth and professional.
 >

+ ## Loading Assets in Non-MonoBehaviour States
+One important thing to remember is that **Game States are not MonoBehaviours**.
+That means they are **not attached to any GameObject**, and they **cannot reference scene objects directly** through the Inspector.

+So in Camp Craft, when our BootState needs to display a **loading visual**, we can’t just drag a prefab into a serialized field like we normally would in Unity.

+To solve this and be able to **load a prefab through code**, we our loading prefab  will need to live inside Unity’s special:
+**_Assets/Resources/ folder_**

+Unity treats the Resources folder differently from normal folders.
+Anything inside it can be loaded at runtime using a string path, using the **`Resources.Load`** method.

+> [!NOTE]
+> In professional projects, many teams avoid **heavy use of Resources** and prefer systems like **Addressables**.
+> However, for simple game architecture and prototyping, Resources is a simple and effective solution.
+>

+---

 # ⚒️ Enhancing the BootState
 <details>